 The Best Way to Put on Medical Hosiery

-Still holding the toe section, turn the sock inside out by pulling the top down and over your arm, stopping at your wrist.
+Hold the toe section, and turn the sock inside out by pulling the top down and over your arm, stopping at your wrist.

 Then straighten the hose over your foot, centering the heel at the back.

 The fabric will now be right-side out.
 Using both hands, smooth out the material.
 The top of the hose should rest two finger-widths below your knee.
 Repeat this process for the other sock.